dchudz/pycon2015-kaggle-tutorial/README.md

     $ wget http://bit.ly/miniconda
     $ bash miniconda

+## Get the `environment.yml`

+The the `environment.yml` file in this repository (by downloading it, pulling the repository with `git pull https://github.com/dchudz/pycon2015-kaggle-tutorial.git`, or even forking and then pulling your own copy).

 ## Setup your environment

-Once you have either Miniconda or Anaconda, you can just run the following commands to setup your environment:
+Once you have either Miniconda or Anaconda, you can just run the following commands to setup your environment (from inside the directory with `environment.yml`):

     $ conda env create
     $ source activate kaggletutorial